Alamofire/Alamofire/Documentation/Alamofire 4.0 Migration Guide.md

 ## Updated Features

-Alamofire 4 contains many new features and enhancments on existing ones.
+Alamofire 4 contains many new features and enhancements on existing ones.
 This section is designed to give a brief overview of the features and demonstrate their uses.
 For more information on each each, please refer to the linked pull request.

 ### Errors